-The failure by one party to a cash trade or repo to deliver the full amount of securities or other collateral to the other party on the agreed Business Day.
+The failure by one party to a cash trade or repo to deliver the full amount of securities to the other party on the agreed settlement date.
 Failure to deliver therefore includes partial delivery and late delivery.
 In a repo, failure to deliver can occur on the Purchase Date (the Seller fails) or on the Repurchase Date (the Buyer fails).
-Under the GMRA, the parties can agree to treat failure to deliver as an Event of Default.
-If failure to deliver is not chosen or, where it is, if default is not actually triggered by the affected party, remedies include early termination or in the case of a failure on the Repayment Date, the calling of a mini close-out by the affected party.
-Otherwise, a repo contract remains in place.
+Under the GMRA, the parties can agree, in advance when they negotiate their agreement, to treat failure to deliver as an Event of Default.
+If failure to deliver is not chosen, the remedy is termination of the failed repo and cash compensation.
+In the case of a failure by the Buyer to deliver on the Repurchase Date, the cash compensation procedure is a mini close-out.
 Failure to deliver on a cash trade may result in a buy-in.
-See the footnote to 4.1 in the Guide.
+See Guide 4.1.